-Two annual reports that city staff delivered to the Mayor and Council on Dec.
-9 give the public a closer look at Rockville’s financial health during the most recently completed fiscal year.
+Two annual reports released last month give the public a closer look at Rockville’s financial health during the most recently completed fiscal year.

-For Fiscal Year 2019, which closed June 30, the city ended “with a healthy overall net position of $283.1 million,” City Manager Rob DiSpirito wrote in the city’s Popular Annual Financial Report, a summary document highlighting the city’s finances.
+For Fiscal Year 2021, which closed June 30, the city ended with an overall net position of $307.1 million, an increase of 4.7% over last year, City Manager Rob DiSpirito wrote in the city’s Popular Annual Financial Report, a summary document highlighting the city’s finances.
 Net position is a useful indicator of a government’s financial health and represents total assets minus total liabilities.

 The city maintains a triple-A bond rating.
 Triple-A is the highest possible rating and saves Rockville taxpayers money by allowing the city to borrow at the lowest possible interest rates.

-The city created the first PAFR in 2007 to explain, in layman’s terms, the information contained in Rockville’s Comprehensive Annual Financial Report.
-The CAFR is prepared by the Finance Department in accordance with generally accepted accounting principles and audited by certified public accountants.
-The PAFR is not a replacement for the CAFR, but rather a supplemental document to further assist the public in reviewing the city government’s financial operations.
+The city created the first PAFR in 2007 to explain, in layman’s terms, the information contained in Rockville’s recently renamed Annual Comprehensive Financial Report, which DiSpirito presented to the Mayor and Council on Dec.
+20. The ACFR is prepared by the Finance Department in accordance with generally accepted accounting principles, and is audited by certified public accountants.

-- The city’s financial structure, including governmental funds, such as the general fund and the capital projects fund, and enterprise funds.
+- The city’s financial structure, including governmental funds, such as the general fund, capital projects fund and enterprise funds.

 - The overall financial health of the city.